xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

 instance Spec_essSurj : Spec.EssSurj
 ```

-*Natural Language:* The Spec functor is fully faithful and essentially surjective, establishing that it gives an equivalence of categories between commutative rings (with reversed arrows) and affine schemes.
+The Spec functor is fully faithful and essentially surjective, establishing that it gives an equivalence of categories between commutative rings (with reversed arrows) and affine schemes.